twrecked/lovelace-hass-aarlo/README.md

 | door2_bell | string | entity_id |  |  |

 ### Notes
-To get the `show` items, except `snapshot`, to work correctly you need to enable the corresponding `binary_sensor` or `sensor`.
+To get the `show` items (except `snapshot`, which needs nothing) to work correctly you need to enable the corresponding `binary_sensor` or `sensor`.
 For example, to get motion notifications working you need the following binary sensor enabled:

 ```yaml
 binary_sensor: